 General contractors have an obligation as does every other contractor on the job, to follow the government’s OSHA guidelines for the implementation of safe work practices on a job site.
 A construction site is dangerous enough when safety rules are followed.
 But when safety is ignored, the workplace becomes extremely hazardous subjecting our workers to an “accident waiting to happen.”
 Cutting corners on safety can lead to some of the most serious and devastating injuries and can leave a worker with a life of disability, pain, suffering, and lost opportunity to provide for the ones they love most.
 And when things go wrong, nobody on the job site will voluntarily step up and take responsibility.
+If there has been a defect with the construction equipment, or after the job has been completed new residents are injured within the property, then lawyers like us and Norton and Associates can provide the necessary help needed in these circumstances.

 Types of Construction Cases We Handle